3liz/lizmap-documentation/source/publish/lizmap_plugin/locate_by_layer.rst

 Configuring the tool
 --------------------

+..  image:: /images/interface-add-locate-layer.jpg
+   :align: center

 To add a layer to this tool:

+    1. |add_layer|
-* **choose the layer** with the first dropdown from the list of the project vector layers
+    2. **choose the layer** with the first dropdown from the list of the project vector layers
-* then **the column that contains the label** you want to display in the dropdown list
+    3. then **the column that contains the label** you want to display in the dropdown list
+    4. if you want to add pre-filter your data if a optional group by, use the :guilabel:`Optional group by` field.
-* if you want the geometry of the related objects is also displayed on the map when the user selects an item from the list, then check the option *Display the geometry*
+    5. if you want the geometry of the related objects is also displayed on the map when the user selects an item from the list, then check the option *Display the geometry*
-* finally click the button **Add layer** to add it to the list.

-To remove a layer already configured:

-* select the line of the layer you want to remote by clicking on it
-* click on the button **Remove layer**.
+    6. If you set a value above 0, autocompletion will be used after this amount of characters while the user types.
+The classical combobox will be replaced by a editable text input.
+    7. If Lizmap must trigger the filter on the layer.
+Only the selected feature will be visible on the map.

+- |edit_layer|
+- |remove_layer|

+The order in the table is important.

+- |move_up_down_layer|

 Hierarchical Lists
 ------------------